$\alpha_i$-Metric Graphs: Hyperbolicity: Introduction

 \paragraph{Related work.}

-The $\alpha_1$-metric property was first considered in~\cite{Ch86,Ch88} for chordal graphs.
-Then, the general $\alpha_i$-metric property ($i \in {\cal N}$) was introduced and studied in~\cite{YuCh1991}.
+The general $\alpha_i$-metric property ($i \in \mathbb{N}$) was introduced in~\cite{Ch86}, then further studied in~\cite{YuCh1991}.
+Furthermore, the $\alpha_1$-metric property was considered in~\cite{Ch86,Ch88} for chordal graphs.
 It was proved that all chordal graphs~\cite{Ch86} and all plane triangulations with inner vertices of degree at least seven~\cite{WG16} are $\alpha_1$-metric.
 All distance-hereditary graphs~\cite{YuCh1991}, and even more strongly, all HHD-free graphs~\cite{ChD03}, are $\alpha_2$-metric.
 The $\alpha_0$-metric graphs are exactly the ptolemaic graphs, {\it i.e.} the chordal distance-hereditary graphs~\cite{Hov77}.
 Furthermore, a characterization of $\alpha_1$-metric graphs was given in~\cite{YuCh1991}: they are exactly the graphs with convex disks and one forbidden isometric subgraph \WW (see Fig.~\ref{fig:forbid}).
-More recently, additional properties of $\alpha_1$-metric graphs and $\alpha_i$-metric graphs ($i \in {\cal N}$) were reported in~\cite{DrDu23,DrGu21,WG16}.
+More recently, additional properties of $\alpha_1$-metric graphs and $\alpha_i$-metric graphs ($i \in \mathbb{N}$) were reported in~\cite{DrDu23,DrGu21,WG16}.
 In~\cite{DrDu23}, we presented the first algorithmic applications of $\alpha_i$-metric graphs to classical distance problems such as diameter, radius and all eccentricities computations.
 More specifically, all vertex eccentricities in an $\alpha_i$-metric graph can be approximated in linear time up to some additive term in ${\cal O}(i)$.
-Furthermore, there exists a subquadratic-time algorithm for exact computation of the radius of an $\alpha_1$-metric graph.
+Furthermore, there exists a subquadratic-time algorithm for the exact computation of the radius of an $\alpha_1$-metric graph.